Skip to main content

 Churches

-Leutasch is first mentioned in historic records in the 12th century.
-In this period, the Noble Lords of Weilheim owned large tracts of land in the Oberleutasch, whereas in the Unterleutasch the Barons of Werdenfels exercised sovereign rights.
-In 1178, Bernhard von Weilheim donated part of his forests and pastures in the Oberleutasch to the Augustine Monastery Polling near Weilheim.
-In 1190, the monastery built a church in the centre of the valley consecrated to St. Mary Magdalene, which was first enlarged in 1500 and then again in 1725.
+Leutasch was first mentioned in documents in the 12th century.
+At that time, the nobility of Weilheim had substantial land ownership in the Oberleutasch area, while the lords of Werdenfels exercised sovereignty rights in the Unterleutasch.
+Bernhard of Weilheim donated part of his property consisting of forest and fields in the Oberleutasch to the Augustinian Canons' Monastery Polling near Weilheim in 1178, which constructed a church dedicated to St. Magdalena in the middle of the valley in 1190, expanded in 1500 and 1725.

 Read More...